ICSE2025DroidDS/ICSE2025DroidDS/README.md

 `Input argument explanation`：

 The Android variant version of the sample project is LineageOS-lineage-18.1, and its source code of `platform/frameworks/base` is in `/data1/DroidDS/AndroidSourceCodeGit/L-18.1`(i.e. the input of `-rpe` argument).
 The final directory is `L-18.1` (i.e. the input of `-rpen` argument).
-Its hidden-flags is `/data1/DroidDS/DroidDS-sample/input/hiddenapi-flags-L-18.1.csv` (i.e. the input of `-hde` argument), we upload it at [hiddenapi-flags-L-18.1.csv](Data/Methodology/DroidDS-sample/input/hiddenapi-flags-L-18.1.csv) .
+Its non-SDK level file is `/data1/DroidDS/DroidDS-sample/input/hiddenapi-flags-L-18.1.csv` (i.e. the input of `-hde` argument), we upload it at [hiddenapi-flags-L-18.1.csv](Data/Methodology/DroidDS-sample/input/hiddenapi-flags-L-18.1.csv) .
 Its commitId is `7f7fc2562a95be630dbe609e8fb70383dcfada4f` (i.e. the input of `-ce` argument), the corresponding code is at https://github.com/LineageOS/android_frameworks_base/tree/7f7fc2562a95be630dbe609e8fb70383dcfada4f

 The corresponding AOSP version of the sample project is AOSP-android11, and its source code of `platform/frameworks/base` is in `/data1/DroidDS/AndroidSourceCodeGit/aosp_android11` (i.e. the input of `-rp`a argument).
 The final directory is `aosp_android11`  (i.e. the input of `-rpea` argument).
-Its hidden-flags is `/data1/DroidDS/DroidDS-sample/input/hiddenapi-flags-android11.csv` (i.e. the input of `-hd`a argument), we upload it at [hiddenapi-flags-L-18.1.csv](Data/Methodology/DroidDS-sample/input/hiddenapi-flags-android11.csv) .
+Its non-SDK level file is `/data1/DroidDS/DroidDS-sample/input/hiddenapi-flags-android11.csv` (i.e. the input of `-hda` argument), we upload it at [hiddenapi-flags-L-18.1.csv](Data/Methodology/DroidDS-sample/input/hiddenapi-flags-android11.csv) .
 Its commitId is `49d8b986dddd441df741698541788c5f3a9c465f` (i.e. the input of `-ce` argument), the corresponding code is at https://android.googlesource.com/platform/frameworks/base/+/49d8b986dddd441df741698541788c5f3a9c465f

 The outputs of `DroidDS-sample`  designated is `/data1/DroidDS/DroidDS-sample/output`(i.e. the input of `-o` argument).